Continuing Status and Promotion

 Continuing status requires excellent performance and the promise of continued excellence.
 See UHAP Chapter 4A.3.02.

-Each Spring the Vice Provost for Faculty Affairs initiates the continuing status and promotion process by conducting a series of workshops and forums.
+Each Spring the Vice Provost for Faculty Affairs initiates a launch of the continuing status and promotion with a series of workshops and forums.
 An updated Guide to the Promotion Process (web version or PDF) and a set of new dossier templates are available in May.
-A PowerPoint Presentation is created for faculty and staff in preparation of the following year’s Promotion and Tenure process.
+A PowerPoint Presentation (pptx) is created for faculty and staff in preparation of the following year’s Promotion and Tenure process.